JanetOdemerho/alx-pre_course/0x01-git/README.md

 This is one of the tasks on ALX pre-course.
-It includes the creation and working with respository on github.
+It included the creation and working with respository on github.